How to install xdebug with vagrant + vscode

 Good evening!

-This is Nagato from the System Development Department.
+This is Nagato from the Systems Development Department.

-This time, I will explain in an easy-to-understand way how to install xdebug, a favorite tool among PHP programmers, into a Vagrant + Vscode environment.
+This time, I'll explain in an easy-to-understand way how to install xdebug, a favorite tool among PHP programmers, into a Vagrant + VS Code environment.

 Vagrant: 2.2.9